9 Social Media Kidnapping Statistics: How Social Media Ignorance Is Endangering Your Children

 Away from social media, these kids only have an average of 43 friends in real life.
 One parent even revealed how their son has 900 followers on Instagram, yet he only knows 200 of them in real life.

-The latest trend occurred in April 2023, when an adult sexually groomed and kidnapped a 13-year-old boy from Utah.
-There will always be horrifying social media stories.
-However, parents must do their best to fight for their and their children's privacy and ensure that any personal information stays confidential.
+That said, there will always be horrifying social media stories.
+However, parents must do their best to fight for their children’s privacy and ensure that any personal information stays confidential.

-Here are more facts and trends you should know.
+Discover more facts and trends below that you must know.

 7. 89% of online child sexual exploitation occurs in chatrooms like Facebook Messenger.